microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

     <img src="media/2017-03-16_15-13-22.jpg" width="624" />

 ### Task 3: Configure the private VSTS build and release agent machine
-To configure the private VSTS build and release agent, you will need to install SSMS and download and configure the VSTS agent.
+To configure the private VSTS build and release agent, you will need to install SSMS, VS2015 (so unit tests will build correctly) and download and configure the VSTS agent.

 #### Installing Sql Server Management Studio
 1. RDP into your agent machine using the username and password you picked when creating the VM